jadecobra/python_tdd_exercises/source/calculator/calculator_10.rst

 ----

 *********************************************************************************
-how to add buttons
+test_streamlit_calculator_buttons
 *********************************************************************************

-Calculators have buttons for the numbers and operations.
+Calculators have buttons for the numbers and operations, they are setup in rows and columns.

 ----